 Typically, a person born into a generation grows up differently than those who grew up in other generations.
 And usually, a person can easily identify with his generation.
 For me, not so much.
 I may be very much part of Generation Z physically, but I live with the baby boomer mentality — Read full post

 Limes and lemons are typically flavors found in carton drinks; for whatever reason, they're not popular fruits for solitary consumption (though I happen to like both limes and lemons).
 I was speaking the other day with someone who uses lemons, and only lemons, frequently as a cooking ingredient.
 I was surprised when she asserted that limes and lemons are the same fruit.
 Obviously, this is not true; she backtracked and asserted instead that limes are just "unripe lemons".

 While there are nutritional differences between limes and lemons I won't disclose here, the fact remains that saying limes turn into lemons is like saying windows turn into doors.
 Limes and lemons are completely separate fruits.
-A bit of research will turn that up.
-This co — Read full post
+A bit of research will turn that up. — Read full post